 - Project GO

-Studying abroad can be an important part of the undergraduate experience in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Due to the sequential nature of the Biotechnology curriculum, with each course building on previous course work, leaving IU for a semester or more must be planned carefully in order to ensure that required courses are finished in a timely fashion.

 There is an active Biotech Club for Biotechnology majors and any interested undergraduate students.
 The Biotech Club meets several times per semester to hear presentations about current topics in science, to learn some 'hints' about applying to graduate school, and to discuss other career options.
 Watch for an opportunity to join Club members when they volunteer at WonderLab.
 You may subscribe to the Biotech Club listserv by sending an e-mail request to firstname.lastname@example.org with the following line in the body of the message: subscribe biotech_club_list-l.